python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 ### Table of Contents
 In order to show the table of contents on a page, simply define the `toc` key in the page metadata.

-The value of the `toc` key corresponds to the smallest heading to list in the table of contents.
+The value of the `toc` key corresponds to the smallest heading to the list in the table of contents.
 For example, with markdown content like this:

 ```markdown